Nisa Farooq

 About me

-With counselling sessions, therapy can feel challenging and daunting.
-It takes courage to realise that you may need help, and you no longer want to suffer and struggle to cope on our own.
-At first, speaking to a therapist may feel very strange, and you may feel uncertain about what to say or what it is that the therapist can do for you.
+Reaching out for counselling and psychotherapy isn’t easy to do, especially if you haven’t gone to therapy before.
+Taking that first step is, perhaps the hardest step of all and it takes huge courage to realise that you may need help, and no longer want to suffer and struggle to cope on your own.
+At first, speaking to a therapist may feel daunting and you may feel uncertain about what to say or what it is that the therapist can do for you.

-Counselling can make the difference between continuing to struggle to ‘suffer in silence’ or developing inner strength and the self-belief needed to bring about real change.
+Counselling can make the difference between ‘continuing to struggle to suffer in silence’ or ‘developing inner strength and the self-belief’ needed to bring about real change.

 How I work...